Are you planning to work in Switzerland, to join your spouse or family or to study at a Swiss university?

 More detailed information regarding the admission of Croatian nationals is provided in the factsheet "Croatia”.

 Following the United Kingdom’s departure from the EU, the Agreement on the Free Movement of Persons (AFMP) will no longer apply between Switzerland and the UK.
-The two countries have therefore drawn up an agreement which will allow Swiss citizens living in the UK and UK citizens living in Switzerland to remain in their respective host countries once the AFMP no longer applies.
-The agreement was approved by the Federal Council on 19 December 2018.
+The two countries have therefore concluded the agreement on acquired citizens’ rights, which will allow Swiss citizens living in the UK and UK citizens living in Switzerland to remain in their respective host countries once the AFMP no longer applies.

 Further information regarding the agreement on the rights of citizens can be found here: